amnesty/free-speech/README.md

 ---------------

-Even if these other plugins are not required to work with Free-Spech, we strongly recommend you to install them too, because of pricavy reasons:
+Even if these other plugins are not required to work with Free-Spech, we strongly recommend you to install them too, because of privacy reasons:

 * https://wordpress.org/plugins/disable-google-fonts/
 * https://wordpress.org/plugins/simple-local-avatars/